csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 ## Suggested customizations
 - Add course/department specific details to the GeoServer contact information

-## How GeoServer is used by the students
-- The students have only access to the GeoServer web GUI using the "student" user with the provided password.
-- The students have access to most of the administrator functionality of GeoServer
-- No access to the web server machine
-- The exercise instructions requests the students to be careful with the GeoServer general definitions (that affect the whole platform) and are request to limit their edits to their own Workspaces
-- The student creates its own named Workspace where edits are made adding and editing stores, layers, styles... (also named with the student's name).

 ## Potential problems
 - Students can edit GeoServer general details that affect everyone
 - Students can change Admin and student passwords (on purpose or by simply testing what it does), locking everyone out